 It is an extremely vibrant place, rich in entrepreneurial spirit.
-There are a lot of opportunities, a lot of companies here doing work that is related to what we are doing at TMC, so I very much hope that we can forge the right partnerships with the industry and they can see how we can benefit them, and we can also benefit from them.
+There are a lot of opportunities and a lot of companies here doing work that is related to what we are doing at TMC, so I very much hope that we can forge the right partnerships with the industry.
+They can see how we can benefit them, and we can also benefit from them.

-Why did you partner with the University of Barcelona in this project?
+Why did you partner with the University of Barcelona on this project?

 The Torribera Mediterranean Center (TMC) is a joint project of the University of Barcelona and The Culinary Institute of America.
 It's been in the works for a long-time with the University of Barcelona.

 Dr. Ramon Estruch of UB's Faculty of Medicine and Health Sciences, who is one of the foremost authorities on the Mediterranean diet, is the chair of the scientific council and the co-director of the two masters.
 For us, it gives a lot of credibility to have the academic community here behind this project.

 What kind of programs will be offered at the new center?

 At the Torribera Mediterranean Center,, we will offer two master's degrees starting in September 2019.
 One is called Mediterranean Diet: Food Health and Nutritional Gastronomy, in English, which is aimed at people with a science background.
 It is for health professionals to train them on how to teach people about the benefits of the Mediterranean diet and also how to use food to educate people on the benefits of this kind of diet.

 The second master's is called Dieta Mediterránea, Alimentación, Cultura e Innovación Culinaria, in Spanish.
 It is aimed at people with a culinary background, journalism, communication, marketing, tourism, or hospitality.
 It's a broader master's that will teach people the basics of nutrition and the science of the Mediterranean diet, as well as elements related to marketing, tourism, and sustainability as well.